cc-hearts/cc-rs-utils/README.md

-# rs-utils
+# cc-rs-utils

-`rs-utils` is a Rust library that provides commonly used utility functions and tools.
+`cc-rs-utils` is a Rust library that provides commonly used utility functions and tools.
 It aims to simplify common programming tasks and improve productivity by offering a set of reusable utilities.

 ## License